viennh/MedVision/README.md

         - e.g., detection tasks for the `BraTS24` dataset is defined in the `benchmark_plan` in `medvision_ds/datasets/BraTS24/preprocess_detection.py`
       - `slice`: [`Sagittal`, `Coronal`, `Axial`]
       - `split`: [`Train`, `Test`]

-- Any combination of [`data-config` x `split`] will incur the downloading and processing of the whole `dataset`

 Since it takes some time for data downloading and processing, you can just download datasets from tasks list (example [here](https://github.com/YongchengYAO/MedVision/tree/master/tasks_list)) or configs list (example [here](https://huggingface.co/datasets/YongchengYAO/MedVision/tree/main/info)) in advance.

+> [!NOTE]
-⚠️ You need to set API token for these datasets (see [detailed instructions](https://huggingface.co/datasets/YongchengYAO/MedVision#datasets)): FeTA24, SKM-TEA, and ToothFairy2
+> ⚠️ You need to set API token for these datasets (see [detailed instructions](https://huggingface.co/datasets/YongchengYAO/MedVision#datasets)): FeTA24, SKM-TEA, and ToothFairy2

 ```bash
 # CLI command: